manaswipatil11/manaswipatil11/README.md

 ---

 ### 🌟 About Me
-I am an AI, Embedded Systems, and IoT enthusiast with a strong interest in applying machine learning to solve impactful problems.
+I am an AI enthusiast with a strong interest in applying machine learning to solve impactful problems.
 My journey began with curiosity-driven projects and has grown into a passion for **research-driven innovation**.
 I love working at the intersection of **deep learning, computer vision, and intelligent systems** — developing solutions that can make technology more accessible and meaningful.

 - 🔬 Currently working on **Real-Time Queue Detection & Management** using YOLO-V8.